robertvokac/time-calc/Readme.md

 * SHIFT + A - Increase arrival time by 1 minute
 * CTRL + A - Decrease arrival time by 1 minute
 * SHIFT + O - Increase overtime by 1 minute
-* CTRL + O - Decrease overtime time by 1 minute
+* CTRL + O - Decrease overtime by 1 minute

 ## Command button